JOxBERGER/Mosquitto-TLS/Readme.md

 # How to generate a root CA to sign Mosquitto Broker and Client instances

 __Warning: Root CA keys won't be encrypted and be valid for 10 years!
-This configuration is helpfull for development.
+This configuration is help full for development.
-But insecure for production."__
+But insecure for production.__

 Initial description found here:
 https://wiki.ubuntuusers.de/CA